Structure of the Hungarian Defence Forces: Specific unit details

-34th Bercsényi László Special Forces Battalion

-The 34th Bercsényi László Special Forces Battalion serves as the HDF's special operations forces, specializing in unconventional warfare, internal defense, and counter-terrorism since 1959.
-It was originally designed to be a parachute unit in World War Two but was reorganized in the 50s to be enlarged in personnel and duties.
-Since its move to Szolnok in 2001, it has been trained by the Mobile Training Team of the United States Army and has been deployed to Afghanistan to assist other special forces units there.

-93rd Petőfi Sándor CBRN defense Battalion

-The battalion is a unit that participates in the prevention of CBRN accidents on Hungarian territory.
-Its assigned personnel and technical equipment are part of the Defense Disaster Management System.
-It was raised between 15 October and 1 November 1950 as the 9th Independent Chemical Warfare Regiment in Budafok.
-After several reorganisations, the regiment became a battalion, then in 1990 the unit was given the honorific "Sándor Petőfi".
-In 2000, the battalion became a regiment once again and was moved to Székesfehérvár.
-The move to Székesfehérvár was followed by several organizational changes and has undergone major transformations and modernizations.

-32nd National Honor Guard Regiment
+32nd Guard Regiment

-The 32nd National Home Defense Ceremonial Regiment (32.
+The 32nd National Home Defence Ceremonial Regiment (32.
 Nemzeti Honvéd Díszegység) has been the official Guard of honour unit of the HDF, from 1 January 2011.
 It took over the protocol duties from the former Ceremonial Battalion (Honvéd Díszzászlóalj) which was founded in 2007 and that was in turn preceded by the 32nd Budapest Guard and Ceremonial Regiment (MH 32.
 Budapest Őr- és Díszezred), which traced back until 1991.

 This ceremonial unit takes part in the welcoming of foreign dignitaries to Budapest.
 Furthermore, it mounts the Sándor Palace Guard, the Hungarian Parliament Guard and the Holy Crown Guard.
 The battalion has also a mounted detachment, clad in historical green-red hussars uniforms.

 The official ceremonial honour guard of the Hungarian People's Republic was the 7015th Ceremonial Regiment of the Hungarian People's Army (Magyar Néphadsereg 7015 Dísz -és őrezred).

 HDF Central Band

-The Hungarian Defense Forces Central Military Band (Magyar Honvédség Központi Zenekar) is the representative musical ensemble of the HDF.
+The Hungarian Defence Forces Central Military Band (Magyar Honvédség Központi Zenekar) is the representative musical ensemble of the HDF.
 Although it was officially founded in 1962, its history goes back to 1896, when the first Hungarian military band of music was established in Budapest.
 Today, the Central Band maintains a fanfare unit as well as a drum corps.
 The primary task of the Central Band is to take part in national, military, and protocol events.
 Other activities include cultivation of Hungarian soldiers and wind-music traditions, the promotion and amateur brass bands.
 The Central Band is a regular participant in international and domestic festivals, and nearly a dozen CDs of performances by the Central Band have been published.